caiyuqing/Open-DPSM/Readme.md

    - It is important that the **left corner of the screen** should have the gaze position coordinates x = 0 and y =0.
 Please convert the gaze positions if it is not the case.

    - Pupil size should be in diameter.
+We therefore recommend conversion if data are not given in millimeters before entering data into the toolbox (see PsPM (Korn et al., 2017) for a number of conversion techniques).

    - It is recommended that the gaze and pupil data have been preprocessed for blink removal, foreshortening error etc. before loading into Open-DPSM.
 A function for blink removal is provided in the classes.preprocessing, but not incorporated in the toolbox.
 The user can choose to use it if desired.